sinai-dev/OSLDocs/API/SL_StatusEffect.md

 ## Fields

 `TargetStatusIdentifier` (string) <b>[REQUIRED]</b>
-* The Identifier Name of the Status Effect you want to clone from
+* The Identifier Name of the Status Effect you want to clone from or modify

 `StatusIdentifier` (string)
 * If you want to create a new Status, set a new Identifier for it here.